Speuce/JAMCo/README.md

 ## Job Manager

-Enables users to track information relevant to every job they apply for or wish to apply for.
-Users can record the job requirements, needed documents, dates and deadlines, and application status.
+Enables users to track information relevant to every job they apply for, or wish to apply for.
+Users can record the job requirements, necessary documents, dates and deadlines, and application status.

 ## Friends

 Users can connect with friends and other community members to share details about the requirements, challenges, and current status of their applications.

-## Notifications
+## Notifications (Optional)

 Users can set reminders for their upcoming deadlines to stay coordinated, and set notifications for friend activity to keep in touch.